Jia-nan-xu/CMPUT404-LAB4/README.md

 # CMPUT404-LAB4
-this is the CMPUT 404 LAB4
+This is the CMPT 404 LAB4